Rose Constantino

 Service

-Within the University I was chair of the Athletics Committee, Secretary and Vice President (at different terms) of the University Senate, Filipino Student Association Adviser, Institutional Review Board, Co-chair of the Tenure and Academic Freedom Committee and Advisory Council for Cultural Student Organization.
-My community participation is diverse and numerous to mention because as a faculty member of the University of Pittsburgh and a Family Law Practitioner, I owe active community and continuing education participation to both law and nursing state licensing boards and the law and nursing professions locally, regionally, nationally, and globally.
+Dr. Constantino is an elected member of the Campus Utilization, Planning, and Safety (CUPS) Senate Committee.
+She was chair of the Athletics Committee, Secretary and Vice President (at different terms) of the University Senate, Filipino Student Association Adviser, member of the Institutional Review Board, Co-chair of the Tenure and Academic Freedom Committee, and Advisory Council for Cultural Student Organization.